 Helena Roy

-I am a PhD candidate in economics at Stanford University, researching behavior and information technologies in the context of healthcare.
-I'm interested in how people demand, access, and interpret health information, as patients or physicians, as well as how to create and integrate novel information technologies in medical practice.
-Current projects include work on the use of patient satisfaction scores, patient and physician responses to AI-driven digital health tools, and how medical education impacts health disparities.
+I am a PhD in economics at Stanford University, researching behavior and information technologies in the context of healthcare.
+I'm interested in how people demand, access, and interpret health information, as well as how to create and integrate novel information technologies in medical practice.
+Current projects include work on patient and physician responses to AI-driven digital health tools, patient responses to increasing availability of health information online, and the determinants of physician decisions in maternal healthcare.
 I hold degrees from Cambridge (Pembroke College) and Oxford (Nuffield College).
 More information is available on my CV.